 This is a page devoted to tests known as high range IQ tests.
-These tests have a history of 20+ years, are of experimental nature and aim at measuring intelligence at levels higher (over 3 sigma and ideally over 4 sigma of the normal distribution) than the classic timed IQ tests and, hopefully, complementary to them.
+These tests have a history of 40+ years, are of experimental nature and aim at estimating intelligence at levels higher (over 3 sigma and ideally over 4 sigma of the normal distribution) than the classic timed IQ tests and, hopefully, complementary to them.
 Before one tries such a test, there are a few things to be cleared out, relevant to every high range IQ test one may meet.

 - Any such test itself is a mental puzzle and it has to be tried in terms of leisure time activity.
 It may be hard, easy, approachable, strange, attractive or whatever.
 There are mainly two things that can make such a puzzle a test that can provide a realistic (or even better, close to reality) result : Statistical analysis – mainly – and “simulation” of ideas that are examined at classic IQ tests.
 No matter how someone may define intelligence and no matter if they agree whether currently existing IQ tests measure intelligence or not, classic IQ tests have been for decades the measuring tool of – bibliographically defined – intelligence.
 So, philosophical controversies should strictly (at least, currently) remain out of this.
 By statistical analysis, the two most important things that should be examined (through various ways) are the following : 1) Validity, that is correlation with classic, standardized IQ tests (so as to know that we “shoot on the right target”), 2) Reliability, so as to know that “we hit bull’s eye”.
 If these two parameters are high enough (over 0,7 and ideally over 0,8), then a mental puzzle can qualify as a possible psychometric tool (However, if one wants to thoroughly and precisely examine their intelligence, then one should council a professional psychologist-psychometrician).
 Following texts may enlighten you : Scores of high range tests’ candidates and Some thoughts on high range tests.